 What if I lose connectivity?

 Continue to complete your exam.
-You will still be able to type into Inspera / handwrite your submission.
+You will still be able to type into Inspera and view your exam questions.
 However, you will not be able to upload files while offline.
 When your internet connection returns, all your typed work in Inspera will be saved.
-You should complete any uploads.
+You should upload any files you were not previously able to.

-If you are still offline at the end of your exam, do not close your browser or leave the page.
+If you are still offline at the end of your exam do not close your browser or leave the page.
 You will see a button for ‘Download and save submission’.
 Select this, and save the .ia file to your computer.
-This contains all work uploaded and typed into Inspera for your exam.
-When your internet connection returns, contact the Online Exams Support Desk www.ox.ac.uk/online-exams-help, and they will help you to upload this and any PDFs you were not able to upload.
-You will be advised on any further action you need to take.
+This contains all work uploaded and typed into Inspera during your exam.
+When your internet connection returns, complete the Online Exams Help Form at www.ox.ac.uk/online-exams-help, and the Online Exams Support Desk will help you to upload this and (for exams with a handwritten/upload or mixed mode of completion) any PDFs you were not able to upload.
+You will be advised on any further action you need to take or information you need to provide.

 What if I upload the wrong attachment?